Ghana News

 July 19th, 2016

-One of the oldest diseases known to man, trachoma is a painful infectious eye disease caused by the bacterium Chlamydia trachomatis.
+https://youtu.be/ZOYTnHTlDzA?list=PLvjdLDUSAyf7PvNf2_8B2PBRsutoM9gxp One of the oldest diseases known to man, trachoma is a painful infectious eye disease caused by the bacterium Chlamydia trachomatis.
 It begins as conjunctivitis, usually in childhood, and infection is often recurrent in children living in extreme poverty.
-Spread through bacteria-carrying houseflies or contact with infected persons, trachoma is the world’s leading cause of preventable
+Spread through bacteria-carrying houseflies or contact with infected persons, trachoma is the world’s leading cause of

 Strategic Social Partnerships Take Hold at the Ghana Health Service and NTD Program